holli/adsense_crawler_for_private/README.md

 in config/initializers

 ```
-set name and password
+# Configure adsense_crawler_for_private

+AdsenseCrawlerForPrivate.cookie_name = "adsense_crawler"
+AdsenseCrawlerForPrivate.cookie_domain = :all
+AdsenseCrawlerForPrivate.crawler_name = "craw_name_TEST"
+AdsenseCrawlerForPrivate.crawler_password = "crawler_password_TEST"

-# If you are paranoid you can specify ip addresses that are ok to access
+# If you are paranoid you can specify ip addresses that are ok to the crawlers to access
-asdf = [IPAddr.new("127.0.0.1")]
+# AdsenseCrawlerForPrivate.ip_ranges = [IPAddr.new("127.0.0.1/20"), IPAddr.new("192.168.0.1")]

 ```